oltyx/design-project/README.md

 which means that you do not have to duplicate style values but instead can set them as variables to call back elsewhere.

 # Documentation
-In order to document our code we use [TypeDoc](https://typedoc.org/).
-And the Documentation can be found in [here](https://documentation-chargeview.web.app/).
+The code was documented using [TypeDoc](https://typedoc.org/) and can be found in [here](https://documentation-chargeview.web.app/).
-To generate new documentation simply execute `yarn docs`
+To generate new documentation simply execute `yarn docs`.